bitcoin/bitcoin/build_msvc/README.md

 - An optional step is to adjust the settings in the build_msvc directory and the common.init.vcxproj file.
 This project file contains settings that are common to all projects such as the runtime library version and target Windows SDK version.
 The Qt directories can also be set.

-- Build with Visual Studio 2017 or msbuild.
+- To build from the command line with the Visual Studio 2017 toolchain use:

 ```
 msbuild /m syscoin.sln /p:Platform=x64 /p:Configuration=Release /p:PlatformToolset=v141 /t:build
 ```

-- Build with Visual Studio 2019 or msbuild.
+- To build from the command line with the Visual Studio 2019 toolchain use:

 ```
 msbuild /m syscoin.sln /p:Platform=x64 /p:Configuration=Release /t:build
 ```

+- Alternatively open the `build_msvc\bitcoin.sln` file in Visual Studio.

 AppVeyor
 ---------------------